Aetf/ucw.nvim/README.md

 * `before`
 * `after`

-They share the same samentics as systemd units.
+They share the same semantics as systemd units.
 See [systemd.unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) for details.

 Additionally, `activation.wanted_by`/`activation.required_by` can be used, similar to `WantedBy`/`RequiredBy` in systemd